robertd/beam-me-up-scotty/README.md

 Beam-me-up-Scotty
 ===========

-Perhaps Capt'n Kirk was a huge Instagram fan.
+Capt'n Kirk would be a huge Instagram fan. :)

-Instructions: Click anywhere on the map to show available images in the radius... or ask Scotty to beam you somewhere else by clicking on blue `Beam Me Up` button :).
+Instructions: Click anywhere on the map to show available images in the radius (green circle)... or ask Scotty to beam you somewhere else by clicking on blue `Beam Me Up` button :).
 Also you can see in the realtime where other people are clicking on the map (red circles).

 Use `Hard Reset` button to delete complete "beaming" history and all users will instantly see the changes... thanks firebase.io :).

+Each time you click on the map `Beam Me Up` button will show you the number of the results returned by the Instagram.
+Likewise, `Hard Reset` button will show you the total number of the results for all the users currently using the app.

 Cheers!!!